RxssA/DigitalRainCpp/index.md

 Selects a character set for the rain animation.
 Selects the rain colour attributes.
 Calls runRainAnimation to start the animation with the chosen settings.
-It continuously restarts after each animation session.
+It continuously restarts after each animation session.[22]
 ```cpp
 void startRainSimulation()
 {